onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 law # : the truth consists of hard to vary assertions about reality law # : you can fight incentives only with incentives - incentives determine behavior - behavior is driven by incentives

+symmetry - golden rule (or silver rule) - do unto others as you would have them do unto you

 Syntropic law: make the omelette without breaking a few eggs Competence > loyalty
 Excessive unproductive rent seeking
-Intolerance only to the intolerant no walls to keep people inside by force/coersion - apostasy is kosher - you can leave at any time!
+Intolerance only to the intolerant
+    this rule overrides golden rule & others when they're in conflict or don't say this - this is messy - don't try to resolve these ambiguities in a simplistic way - leave ambiguity no walls to keep people inside by force/coersion - apostasy is kosher - you can leave at any time!

 Syntropic law: some forgiveness is good if entities confess and reform and align themselves